MartinBulla/I4R_Nat_Hum_Beh/README.md

 ### **Content**
 [Supplement with code](https://martinbulla.github.io/I4R_Nat_Hum_Beh/)

-[original_paper](https://github.com/MartinBulla/avian_FID_covid/tree/main/original_paper/) folder contains files from the authors' [repository](https://doi.org/10.5281/zenodo.8052525) in subfolders `Data` and `Code` (both with the file structure as provided by the authors), the original downloaded `Data_Code.zip`, and the original publication with its supplement in subfolder `Paper`,
+[original_paper](https://github.com/MartinBulla/avian_FID_covid/tree/main/original_paper/) folder contains the original publication with its supplement in the subfolder `Paper`, and the original downloaded `Data_Code.zip` from the authors' [repository](https://doi.org/10.5281/zenodo.8052525) - to use our scripts unzip and move the subfolders `Data` and `Code` (both two with the file structure as provided by the authors) into original_paper folder.

 [Data](https://github.com/MartinBulla/avian_FID_covid/tree/main/Data/) stores furher data in folders:
 - [provided](https://github.com/MartinBulla/avian_FID_covid/tree/main/Data/provided/) additional data shared by the authors upon the request from The Institute for Replication